 When should you have a protein shake?

-So you've got the perfect protein shakes and selected the best protein for your body, but when should you be sipping on a protein shake?
-The answer kind of depends on your reasons for having a shake.
-If you're using a protein shake as a meal or snack replacement as a way to lose weight, it's worth taking a protein shake at the time you'd normally eat the meal or snack you're replacing.
+In short, if you're using a protein shake as a meal or snack replacement as a way to lose weight, it's worth taking a protein shake at the time you'd normally eat the meal or snack you're replacing.
+If your goal is to build muscle, we recommend a protein supplement between 30 and 60 minutes after exercising to improve recovery and build muscle mass.

 Best treadmills | Best exercise bikes | Best adjustable dumbbells | Best home gym equipment | Best yoga mats | Best workout apps | Best running apps | Best sports watches | Best smartwatches | Best smart scales | Best resistance bands |Best foam rollers